 January 11, 2012

 My name is Christy.
-David and I have 5 children.
+David and I have 5 children at the time I write this blogpost.
 He works as an engineer while I stay home with our five incredible children- Ianna age 11, Leora, age 9, Liam age 8, Sierra age 2 and Alyssa age 1.
 We live in San Diego, California.
 My American parents raised me and my sister in Saudi Arabia where we vacationed often in third world countries.
 We were not sheltered from seeing deplorable suffering that results from extreme poverty.
 Up until five years ago, I worked as an international adoption social worker.
 Such work further broke my heart over seemingly needless suffering of countless orphans in need of loving homes.
 Each night, David and I prayed with our three young children that we could do something for children in need of homes.
 Each night our little ones would pray “God, please give mommies and daddies to children who have no mommies and daddies…”

 Ianna, Leora and Liam in 2009…